sony/micro-mail-sender/doc/README.md

 - [GET /v3/smtplog - View MTA logs](log.md)

-All API calls require an `Authorization` header with a value `Bearer [KEY]` where `[KEY]` is to be replaced with one of the keys specified in the server configuration.
+All API calls require an `Authorization` header with a value `Bearer [KEY]` where `[KEY]` should be replaced with one of the keys specified in the server configuration.